MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage-without-debugging2.md

 ###  <a name="BKMK_Report_tree_filters_"></a> Report tree filters

-Many types in apps are not very interesting to the app developer.
+Many types in apps aren't very interesting to the app developer.
 The snapshot report filters can hide most of these types in the **Managed Heap** and **Paths to Root** trees.

 ![Sort and filter options](../profiling/media/memuse_sortandfilter.png "MEMUSE_SortAndFilter")

 - <a name="BKMK_Filter"></a> To filter a tree by type name, enter the name in the **Filter** box.
-The filter is not case-sensitive, and it recognizes the specified string in any part of the type name.
+The filter isn't case-sensitive, and it recognizes the specified string in any part of the type name.

 - <a name="BKMK_Collapse_Small_Objects"></a> Select **Collapse Small Objects** in the **Filter** dropdown to hide types whose **Size (Bytes)** is less than 0.5 percent of the total memory.